 5- Chronic illness or disease: Illnesses and diseases (eg, diabetes, hypothyroidism, cancer, STDs) and their medications may suppress fertility

 6- Excessive smoking and drinking regular: Excessive smoking and drinking regular and excessive intake can lead to infertility in both men and women

-Looking for signs of female infertility is the first step to diagnosing a fertility issue, and a doctor can help assess and diagnose these concerns.
-There are a number of tests available to pinpoint the exact issue, and there are many drugs and procedures to circumvent these issues.
+Looking for signs of female infertility is the first step of diagnosing a fertility issue.
+There are a number of tests available to pinpoint the exact problem, and there are many drugs and procedures to circumvent these issues.

 Normally a count of 40 to 300 million sperms per milliliter of semen is considered healthy and effective for natural pregnancy.
 In case your sperm count falls less than 20 million, your sperm is not healthy and you need proper treatment along with dietary and lifestyle changes.

 When it comes to Ovulation we have many questions such as how to calculate when I am ovulating, what are the signs and symptoms ovulation, how many days I am fertile, what is the cervical mucus during ovulation etc. In this article we answer all your queries in a detailed way.